 Story

-John Donne was born in 1572 in London, England, to a Roman Catholic family during a time of religious upheaval.
-Despite his family’s faith, Donne converted to Anglicanism in his adult life, a decision that played a significant role in his personal and professional trajectory.
+John Donne was born in 1572 in London, England, to a Roman Catholic family in a land that was very much Not Having That.
+He lived his life like a man who knew that faith could be both a calling and a punishment.
+His eventual conversion to Anglicanism was not merely theological, but deeply personal.
+This metamorphosis played a significant role in his personal and professional trajectory.

 Professionally, Donne’s life took a turn in 1615 when he took holy orders in the Church of England, eventually becoming the Dean of St. Paul’s Cathedral in 1621.
+His life was, in short, the Renaissance version of a prestige drama: full of scandal, introspection, and unexpectedly profound one-liners.
 His sermons became celebrated contributions to English religious literature.
 Donne’s later life was characterised by contemplation and introspection, reflected in the devotional and meditative character of his later poems and religious writings.
 John Donne died in 1631, leaving a legacy as one of the greatest metaphysical poets in the English language.

 He was a man who walked so often in darkness that it became for him a daily commute

-The opening chapters swiftly carry readers from the raucous taverns where Donne first found his voice, through the corridors of power where he served as secretary to Sir Thomas Egerton, to the quiet reflection of his later years as the Dean of St. Paul’s.
+In the opening chapters, Rundell whisks us from the bawdy, chaotic taverns of Donne’s youth (where he perfected his particular brand of poetic seduction) to the austere halls of political power, where he found employment as secretary to Sir Thomas Egerton, to the quiet reflection of his later years as the Dean of St. Paul’s.
+And then, inevitably, to his greatest literary inspiration: love, or rather, the catastrophic fallout of love.

 Mark but this flea, and mark in this,